interledger/rfcs/0000-route-broadcasting-protocol/0000-route-broadcasting-protocol.md

 *A routing table may be a mere list that contains `Prefix`, `Next hop`, and `Path`, it doesn't need to be a map necessarily.
 That said, a map is more suitable for this case than a list because of the efficiency of looking up.*

+A node sends an ILP packet to the next node that is determined by referencing the routing table **of the sending node** and the further hops are NOT determined at that time.
+The next node determines, referencing **its own routing table**, which node could be the best when received the ILP packet.
+This chain of discrete decisions of routes is the basis of the routing of the Interledger network.

 ### Routing Table Lifecycle
 The lifecycle of a routing table is like the below: